What did this people unto thee, that thou hast brought so great a sin upon them? (Ex 32:21)

 One day, before the painting was finished, there was a big family reunion scheduled.
 This reunion lasted three days and gathered about 250 people, relatives I hadn't seen since a child, and some I had only heard of.

 My father wanted to take the picture I was working on to the reunion, sort of like having her there with him I suppose.
-I put the picture in this nice frame I had purchased for the picture to be installed when the picture was completed.
+I put the picture in this nice frame I had purchased for which I intended the picture to be installed when the picture was completed.

 The picture did indeed draw attention, and my father was pleased.
 He was so pleased in fact that he never allowed me take the picture from his wall so that I could finish it.